awsdocs/amazon-fsx-lustre-user-guide/doc_source/getting-started.md

    + Provide the **storage capacity** for your file system, in GiB\.
 This value can be any whole number in increments of 3,600 GiB\.
 ![\[File system details section of the Amazon FSx for Lustre Create File System console page.\]](http://docs.aws.amazon.com/fsx/latest/LustreGuide/images/CreateFSxLustre-details.png)

-   The estimated costs for your file system are displayed in **Your file system**\.
-![\[File system cost estimates display in Your file system.\]](http://docs.aws.amazon.com/fsx/latest/LustreGuide/images/FSxLustre-2.png)

 1. Provide networking and security group information in the **Network & security** section, following\.
 ![\[Network & Security section of the Amazon FSx for Lustre Create File System console page.\]](http://docs.aws.amazon.com/fsx/latest/LustreGuide/images/FSxLustreNetworkSecurity-3.png)
    + Choose the VPC that you want to associate with your file system\.
 For the purposes of this getting started exercise, choose the same VPC that you chose for your Amazon EC2 instance\.